 Karen Daigler, Senior Associate Director for Graduate and Professional School Advising

 Karen provides academic and career guidance to pre-health students and alumni, and advises those interested in pursuing graduate school.
 She serves as an ex officio member of the Medical Studies Committee at Bates.
 She also serves as a general career counselor, and administers the Myers-Briggs Type Indicator® and Strong Interest Inventory® assessments.
 Karen has worked in career development for more than 20 years at Bates, Bowdoin and Boston College.
 In her role at Bowdoin, Karen worked extensively with students interested in education and nonprofit careers.
 Karen has an M.A. in counseling psychology from Boston College and a B.A. in sociology from Cortland State University.

 Nancy provides pre-law, graduate school and fellowship advising, as well as general career counseling.
-She also oversees the Ladd Internship and Career Discovery in Practice (CDIP) programs.
+She also oversees the Ladd Internship and Internship for Credit programs.
 For more than 20 years, Nancy practiced law and taught at Northwestern University and University of Maine law schools.
 She has also been a career consultant for lawyers.
 Nancy is credentialed to administer the Myers-Briggs Type Indicator® and Strong Interest Inventory® assessments.
-She received a B.S. magna cum laude in political science from Tufts University and a J.D. cum laude from Northwestern University School of Law.
+She received a B.S. magna cum laude in political science and psychology from Tufts University and a J.D. cum laude from Northwestern University School of Law.

 Kim Gustafson, Assistant Director/Career Counselor